aquaices/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Please indicate anyone you collaborated with on this Lab.**\*\* Be generous in acknowledging their contributions!
 And also recognizing any other influences (e.g. from YouTube, Github, Twitter) that informed your design.
+In part 1 of this lab, I got feedback from Ruoyu Zhou(rz224) and modified my prototype design depends on that.

 # Staging Interaction, Part 2